This article discusses in-depth the concept of GST in property development.

 Those registered for GST and making taxable supplies can reduce their GST liability by choosing to calculate GST on the supply of real property on the margin of that supply.
 Under the GST margin scheme, GST is calculated on the supply as 1/11 of the margin on the sale.

 The margin scheme is available on a taxable supply of real property made by:

 - selling a stratum unit, or

-Generally, the margin is the tax inclusive sale price less the original purchase price.
-However, if the property was held at 1 July 2000, the margin is the GST inclusive sale price less the value of the property at 1 July 2000 (a valuation of the property at that date is necessary).
+Generally, the margin is the tax-inclusive sale price less the original purchase price.
+However, if the property was held on 1 July 2000, the margin is the GST inclusive sale price less the value of the property on 1 July 2000 (a valuation of the property at that date is necessary).

 The margin scheme cannot be used if the entire freehold interest, stratum unit or long-term lease was acquired through a supply that was ineligible for the margin scheme.

 “Ineligible for the margin scheme” means a taxable supply on which the GST was worked out without applying the margin scheme – s 75-5(3) of the GST Act.